 Quick Takes are scripts that serve as short safety talks to remind staff about safe work practices.
 This Quick Take covers suspicious mail identification and best practices to follow if suspicious mail arrives.
 Quick Takes help keep safety in the forefront of employees’ minds and demonstrate a commitment to safety on the part of the organization by improving safety culture.
 The Quick Take also offers an opportunity for employees to ask questions, discuss safety topics and develop solutions to specific hazards while encouraging communication.

-Severe Weather Quick Take Training Overview and Objectives
+Safe Mail Handling Quick Take Training Overview and Objectives

 - Overview: Covers suspicious mail identification and best practices to follow if suspicious mail arrives.